namantejaswi/namantejaswi/README.md

-- 👋 Hi, I’m @namantejaswi
+- 👋 Hi, I’m Naman Tejaswi
-- 👀 I’m interested in ...
+- 👀 I’m interested in statistics, statistics, machine learning and algorithmic trading.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently studying data science.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on machine learning projects.
-- 📫 How to reach me ...
+- 📫 You can reach me at tejaswinaman1@gmail.com